 Proactive problem resolution

-If a customer success manager sees any red flags, they can act immediately to fix the problem before it becomes a complaint.
+If a customer success manager sees any red flags, they can act immediately to solve the problem before it becomes a complaint.
 The first step may be as simple as calling a client for a check-in, or offering to do a lunch-and-learn for the client’s staff about the product.
-This intervention feels natural to the client since customer success managers already have a regular, open line of communication with them.
+This intervention feels natural to the client because customer success managers already have a regular, open line of communication with them.

 Improve your customer relationships by hiring a customer success manager